Next On-Line Assessment: Friday 16 April 2021

 Registration and Preparation

-Individual online candidate registrations for the OLA will open beginning of 2021.
-Candidates willing to register for the OLA must read the described on our website and agree to the OLA regulations.
+Individual online candidate registrations for the OLA will open on Wednesday, 17 February 2021 at 1:30 pm CET.
+Candidates willing to register for the OLA must read the described on our website and agree to the OLA Regulations.

 As the OLA is similar to the EDAIC Part I Examination in terms of contents and preparation, OLA candidates should read the following documents related to the EDAIC Part I: How to prepare for the EDAIC, a sample of EDAIC Part I questions and Recommended Reading List.
 Some of these documents are available in different languages on the main Examinations webpage and the ”How to prepare for the exam” webpage.